Businesses across the country are having difficulties filling open positions as the "return to normal" initiative gains traction.

 Just like every other industry, the renewable energy industry is experiencing its own labor shortage problems as it continues to grow at a rapid rate, additionally spurred by bigger pushes at the federal and state level to increase the amount of renewable energy initiatives available.
 This means renewable energy companies must find alternative ways to handle the increased demands without sacrificing safety or quality.
 However, this puts them in a unique position to help solve the labor shortage crisis.

-A major portion of any renewable energy project, whether it's solar, wind, geothermal, etc., is the construction phase.
+A major portion of any renewable energy project is the construction phase.
 Maintaining safety protocol and quality projects requires skilled and knowledgeable construction workers.
 They're essentially the backbone of every renewable project, exerting hard labor every day to be able to put together and bring these projects to life.
-They're our eyes in the sky and adapt to varying weather and land conditions and are integral to influencing the solutions to the different challenges that can surprisingly pop up at any given time.
+They're our eyes in the sky and adapt to varying weather and land conditions and are integral to influencing the solutions to the different challenges that can pop up at any given moment.
 You could even say they're the unsung heroes of the projects (however, at ClearPath Energy we make sure our construction crews know they are a valuable asset to our team.)

 During the construction phase of our community solar projects we employ local trained electricians and tradesmen to bring jobs to the local economy.
 We do this to benefit the communities in two ways- bringing a community solar project that the town's residents can subscribe to and save money while also employing tradesmen from the community, ensuring that as much revenue and jobs stay within the community.
 With some of our projects most will transition to different job sites dependent on the workload and project timeline of each site.